Efficient Shape Formation by 3D Hybrid Programmable Matter: An Algorithm for Low Diameter Intermediate Structures: Experimental Analysis

+While our algorithm matches the runtime bound of the 3D line formation algorithm \cite{Hinnenthal2020Hybrid3D}, the icicle offers distinct advantages over the line.
+The diameter of an icicle can be as low as $\O(n^{\frac{1}{3}})$, whereas a line consistently maintains a diameter of $n$.
+Unfortunately, our algorithm does not improve the diameter if the initial configuration already closely resembles a line.
+On the other hand, we conjecture that if the initial diameter is as low as $\O(n^{\frac{1}{3}})$ (which is the best case in 3D), then our algorithm can only increase the diameter by a factor of $\O(n^{\frac{1}{3}})$.
+We support our conjecture with the following simulation results on configurations where initially all tiles are contained in a sphere of radius $\O(n^{\frac{1}{3}})$.
+We conducted a total of 12,250 simulations using the icicle formation algorithm on random configurations.
+For each value of $n$ within the range $10 \leq n < 500$, we sampled 25 random configurations as follows: empty nodes were repeatedly chosen uniformly at random within a sphere of radius $4n^{\frac{1}{3}}$, and a tile was placed on each selected node until a connected component of tiled nodes with a size of at least $n$ was formed.
+Subsequently, any tile outside of that component was removed, the agent was placed at a randomly chosen tile within the component, and the algorithm was simulated until termination.
+We measured the runtime as well as the difference in diameter, which are plotted in Figure \ref{fig:plots}.
+Due to the nature of the described random generation process, configurations of size larger than 500 were also sampled, although less frequently.
+Specifically, we observed an average sampling rate of approx. 24.4 configurations for sizes at most 450, contrasting with approx. 15.4 configurations for sizes exceeding 450.
+This discrepancy contributes to the noticeable increase in variance as the configuration size approaches the 500 threshold.
+The runtime stays below the proven upper bound of $\O(n^3)$, and notably, it remains well in the vicinity of $n^2$.
+This can be attributed to the initial close packing of all tiles in our random configurations.
+Additionally, instances where the diameter increases (indicated by red dots above the $x$-axis) are infrequent, and their occurrence diminishes as the configuration size increases.
+This trend implies a general decrease in diameter in the average case.
 In the following, we present what we believe to be the worst-case configuration.
 Consider the configuration $C$ depicted in \cref{subfig:worstCase1} that consists of three layers.
 The middle layer contains $k = \Theta(n^{\frac{1}{3}})$ fragments $F_1,...,F_k$ ordered from east to west, where each $F_i$ has size $\O(i)$ and the agent's initial position is $p^0 \in F_1$.
 It further contains a fragment $F_0$ of size one east of the agent's initial position.
 Observe that the bounding box of $F_i$ contains no node from $F_{i+1}$ for any $i$ with $0 < i < k$.
 It follows that the agent builds and projects parallelograms in the order $F_1,...,F_k$.
 Since the bounding box of $F_i$ contains $p^0$ for all $i > 0$, it further follows that $k$ tiles are projected from $p^0$ in direction $\DSW$.
 Only then, the agent traverses the lower layer and eventually finds fragment $F_0$ where it moves further upwards.
 Now consider the configuration that consists of $\Theta(n^{\frac{1}{3}})$ copies of $C$ in direction $\UNE$ (see \cref{subfig:worstCase2}).
 That configuration has diameter $\O(n^{\frac{1}{3}})$ initially.
 Throughout the icicle formation algorithm, some tile at node $p^0$ is projected $\Theta(n^{\frac{2}{3}})$ times, which implies that the resulting icicle has depth and thereby also diameter $\Theta(n^{\frac{2}{3}})$.